PK Carsport

-Pekaracing NV, competing as PK Carsport, is a racing team that currently competes in the NASCAR Whelen Euro Series as well as the Belcar Trophy in conjunction with Russell Racing.
+Pekaracing NV, competing as PK Carsport, is a racing team that currently competes in the NASCAR Euro Series as well as the Belcar Trophy in conjunction with Russell Racing.
 The team has previously competed in other series such as the FIA GT Championship.

 History

 PK Carsport has a long history in Belgian autosport.
 In 1968 PEKA Racing was founded by racing driver Paul Kumpen.
 Besides racing Kumpen was an entrepreneur and partial owner of Ridley Bikes.
 The team initially started in rallycross.
 In 1989, 1990 and 1991 Kumpen participated in the Dutch and Belgian rounds of the FIA European Rallycross Championship.
 Racing at the Duivelsbergcircuit, Glossocircuit and Mandescircuit and the Dutch Eurocircuit.
-He scored his best result in 1990 at the Eurocircuit finishing in ninth place in Division 2.
+He scored his best result in 1990 at the Eurocircuit, finishing in ninth place in Division 2.

-After rallycross the team entered the Formula Opel Euroseries with Jean-François Hemroulle and Oscar Middeldorp in 1992.
-In 1994 and 1995 the team with Middeldorp switched to the Formula Renault running Alpa chassis.
+After rallycross, the team entered the Formula Opel Euroseries with Jean-François Hemroulle and Oscar Middeldorp in 1992.
+In 1994 and 1995, the team with Middeldorp switched to the Formula Renault running Alpa chassis.
 Middeldorp ended up eighth in the final standings in 1994 in the Eurocup.
 David Saelens joined the team in 1995.
 In 1995, Paul Kumpen, Albert Vanierschot and Georges Cremer won the 24 Hours of Zolder in a Porsche 993.

 In 1997 PEKA Racing merged with GL Racing, a racing team formed in 1992 by Ghislain Lenaers, to form GLPK Racing.
 In 1998 it entered the short-lived GTR Euroseries, winning the Misano Gold Cup.
 Kumpen shared the Porsche 911 GT2 with Stéphane Cohen and Charles Margueron.
 The team scored another podium finish at the Nürburgring.